crowdagger/crowbook/README.md

 typography by replacing spaces with non-breaking ones when it is appropriate (e.g. before '?', '!', ';' or ':').

-> This feature is currently limited to french language, but please
+> Please
 > [open an issue](https://github.com/lise-henry/crowbook/issues/new) describing typographic rules if you want it to be
-> implemented for another language.
+> implemented for other languages.

 ### Links handling ###

-Crowbook tries to correctly translate local links in the input Markdown files: e.g. if you have a link to a markdown file that is part of your book, it will be transformed into a link inside the document.
+Crowbook tries to correctly translate local links in the input Markdown files: e.g. if you have a link to a Markdown file that is part of your book, it will be transformed into a link inside the document.